zsvanderlaan/timstallard.me.uk/README.md

 ### To compile the site for deployment:
 1. Run `docpad clean` to remove dev files
 2. Run `docpad generate --env=static`
+3. Copy contactsubmit/conf.example.php to contactsubmit/conf.php, and update options as required

 &copy; Tim Stallard 2016